kaltura/media-framework/nginx-live-module/README.md

 In order to avoid accumulating extra code for supporting old versions, some time after a breaking change is introduced, the support for the older version is removed.
 The extra code that was added to support reading the old versions is removed, and the min version value is updated accordingly.

-#### Multiple Files Consistency

-Since the state of the module is partitioned across several different objects, it is possible, that the different objects will not be aligned with each other.

-For example, consider a case where a channel is read from storage, and the read operation is canceled (see `persist_cancel_read_if_empty`).
-The module then writes a new *Setup* file (overwriting the previous one), but gets restarted before it writes a new *Index* file.
-If the module tries to read the channel from storage at this point, it will read a new *Setup* file, with an old *Index* file.
-This mix of versions is likely to make the read operation fail, and consequently, fail the create channel API.

-To protect from this scenario, a random 64-bit `uid` is generated whenever a channel is created.
-This `uid` is stored in all persisted files.
-When a channel is read from storage, the *Setup* file is read first, and it sets the `uid` of the channel.
-As additional files are being read, the `uid` of the file is compared to the `uid` of the channel - if the uids do not match, the file is ignored.

 #### Error Handling

 Requests to write / read from object storage can fail.